The studio in 2023:

 HP Desktop PC with Intel Core i5 processor, Windows 7, Sonar X1 software

-Here is the old studio with lots of hardware I no longer need because of improvements in software:
+Here is the old studio before the fire with lots of hardware I no longer need because of improvements in software:

 I used the following equipment to perform and record my songs.
 I have been recording songs since I don't know when.
 In the 70's, I used a Sony TC-377 3-head reel-to-reel recorder, multi-tracking using sound-on-sound.
 Oof.
 In the early eighties, I recorded on stereo cassette machines, sometimes using two at once to multitrack.
 In the late 80's I got a Tascam Porta One 4-track cassette recorder.
 I could pretend I was George Martin and the Beatles.
 In the 90's I eased into computer-aided recording, first saving keyboard data to disk using a Commodore 64, then using early Cakewalk versions to record midi data on a PC.
 Then I went to digital audio, recording all audio on hard disk.
 In the 00's I use the computer as a sampler also, streaming sampled instruments like the piano and viola from big hard drives.
 In 2011 I got a new computer and the latest version of Sonar, X1.
 It comes with digital signal processing, a sampler, drum software and a very nice acoustic piano module called True Pianos.
 I also built a soprano ukulele using a $22 kit from Grizzly.
 Then there was the fire...